 My love for self-portraiture blossomed big time and it became a regular part of my creative journey, so much so that I started to get a lot of questions from folks about how I was doing them.
 It was around the time when E-Courses were just starting to appear and it seemed like an incredible format to share my love for self-portraiture, so I created You are Your Own Muse, a 6 Week Self-Portrait journey and these 2 years later I’ve been totally honoured to teach hundreds of women from around the world (Brazil, Portugal, Switzerland, Australia, China, the UK, Iceland, the US, Canada and more) about finding their own muse.

-Vivienne is a contributor to Liz Lamoreux’s book Inner Excavation.
-She can be seen on the cover and throughout the pages of this gorgeous book.
+I am so honoured to be a contributor to Liz Lamoreux’s book Inner Excavation.
+My photographs and art can be seen on the cover and throughout the pages of this gorgeous book.

-The article in Somerset Life features five pages of writing and photography by Vivienne.
+The article in Somerset Life features five pages of writing and photography by Me (my first full article and photography in a magazine…hooray).